|

 Grinning..!!
 Leave the Soo and follow East Rt #17

-until it crosses the Garden River.
+kilometers you will cross the Garden River.
 You are now in

 in the reserve.
 Just downstream of this bridge is where